|Rewards Rating:||3.8 / 5|

 - Travelers who prefer domestic to international travel.

 How to use the Southwest Priority card:

-- Spend at least $1,000 in the first three months to earn the sign-up bonus.
+- Spend at least $2,000 in the first three months and $10,000 in the first nine months to earn the full sign-up bonus.

 - Make all your Southwest purchases with the card to earn bonus points.